Pay with Vipps and Klarna

 Felting needles

-Spiral needle - This needle has a spiral shape, which means that it pulls more wool with it when you insert it.
+Spiral needle - This needle has a spiral shape, which means it pulls more wool with it when you insert it.
 This is great for attaching parts together, attaching wool to wool.

-Felt base
+Felt backing

 Patience